rust-lang/blog.rust-lang.org/content/rust-debugging-survey-2026-results/index.md

 don't use it either don't know how or don't have time to maintain visualizer scripts.

+Looking to the future, the survey results have suggested that there are a few notable ways we could most significantly improve the debugging experience in Rust, such as:

+- Fixing the way `enum`s are represented by debuggers so they show actual variants
+- Fixing the way collections (such as `HashMap`) are represented by debuggers so they show their contents, rather than their implementation details
+- Fixing the way string types (such as `String` and `CString`) are represented by debuggers so they render as text, rather than heir implementation details
+- Improving the `async` debugging experience, particularly with stack traces
+- Improving stepping through certain state machines (such as iterators and `Future`s)
+- Providing documentation on basic set up and use of some common debuggers

+A common suggestion that could resolve those first three points is to use the `Debug` implementation of types to display them in debuggers.
+There are challenges to that approach, such as the fact that the `Debug` implementation is not present in the final binary unless it is actually used somewhere in the program, but it isn't impossible.
+Notably, this is already supported by the [`BugStalker`] debugger (given the same condition that the `Debug` implementation must actually be used), which some of you first heard about from the survey!
+It also appears to have some support for `async`, with plans to expand.
+It would still be ideal for Rust to have improved support with common debuggers such as `gdb` and `lldb`, of course, but perhaps consider checking it out!

 One notable way the debugger experience is currently being improved is through the [ongoing Google Summer of Code project] improving how we test debug info and visualizer scripts, making it easier to maintain and improve our own visualizer